← Back to Blog

 Building a mobile app without coding in 2026 is not a compromise.
 The tools are powerful enough to build real products that real users pay for.
 The barrier to entry has never been lower.

 If you have an idea, the only thing stopping you is starting.
+Once it is live, focus on revenue: see my breakdown of how to make an app profitable in 2026.

 About the Author